pranavvp10/pranavvp10/README.md

 ### Hi there 👋
 **I'm Pranav V P.**

-**I’m an enthusiastic and aspiring Software Developer, with an avid passion for Machine Learning and Web Development.
-Other than this I'm also interested in Sports Analytics.**

 - 🌱 I’m currently learning: Dot Net Core, Angular, Azure Developer Role .

 - 📫 How to reach me: pranavvp07@gmail.com